Chebip/bootstrap/site/content/docs/5.0/migration.md

 - Close buttons now use a `background-image` (embedded SVG) instead of a `&times;` in the HTML, allowing for easier customization without the need to touch your markup.
 - Added new variables to better control the customization.
 - Added new `.btn-close-white` variant that uses `backdrop-filter: invert(1)` to enable higher contrast dismiss icons against darker backgrounds.

+#### Dropdowns

+- Added new `.dropdown-menu-dark` variant and associated variables for on-demand dark dropdowns.

 #### Navs